A bit about my work

 All work currently begins with a complete 3D model built out from skull to skin before moving to the next stages.
 All 3D models are original work, hand-sculpted and created in 3D software by myself.

 I never use pre-made models.
 I am not interested in purchasing other anatomical models and using them to take shortcuts.
 It's cheap and I am not happy with any of them.
 I would also be limiting my ability to grow as an artist and a facial anatomist.
-The truth is, none of the available models out there communicate what I want.
+The truth is, none of the available models out there communicate what I want, nor what professionals are looking for.
 Proper vessel placement, muscle placement, fat pad, ligament, and septum placement with the aesthetic practitioner in mind.

 The 2D illustrated images you see me creating and sharing, as charts and posters all start as these rendered 3D images.
 They are then touched up by hand with a digital paintbrush.
 Videos are ready to be made as well if desired, as all my models are fully topologized for animation.